yayaa/LocationManager/README.md

 ## Configuration

 All those options below are optional.
 Use only those you really want to customize.
-Even though GPS Message and Rational Message are also optional, if you do not set them user will see empty dialogs because those fields do not have default values.
+If you don't set rationalMessage then library will skip the rational message to show user.
+But for GPS Message, if you set askForEnableGPS true, then you need to specify the message, otherwise it will throw an exception.

 ```java
 new LocationConfiguration()